zkotti/fun-in-lockdown/guide.md

 Great ideas to learn new skills:

 * Learn a new programming language
-* Learn new foreign language
+* Learn a new foreign language

 ## <a name="cooking"></a>Cooking